-Today we're going to guide you step by step through making a fun Scratch pong game tutorial!
-We'll also share some ideas for creatively modifying your pong game.
+Today we're going to guide your student step by step through making a fun Scratch pong game tutorial!
+We'll also share some ideas for creatively modifying your child's pong game.

 A Scratch pong game is created with a ball and a paddle.
 The paddle hits a ball to bounce it off a wall, before the ball returns towards the paddle.